-As respected Chinese to English and English-Chinese translation partners to leading UK business and industry, our Chinese translation services and skilled Chinese typesetting assist dozens of UK exporters across the technical/engineering, logistics, insurance, legal and financial sectors.
+We are respected Chinese to English and English-Chinese translation providers to leading UK business and industry.
+Whether Simplified or Traditional, our Chinese translation services and expert Chinese typesetting assists dozens of UK exporters across sectors including technical/engineering, logistics, insurance, legal, food & beverage, and financial.

-That’s supported by professional mother-tongue Chinese interpreting services for meetings and training and a full range of multimedia services including Cantonese and Mandarin Chinese voiceover or subtitling and Mandarin or Cantonese transcription.
+We also offer professional mother-tongue Chinese interpreting services for meetings and training and a full range of multimedia services.
+These include Cantonese and Mandarin Chinese voiceover or subtitling, and Mandarin or Cantonese transcription.

 REQUEST A CALLBACK GET A FREE QUOTATION TESTIMONIALS

-The Chinese communities unaffected directly by the Revolution – including Taiwan, Hong Kong and Macau – use Traditional Chinese, (often referred to as Mandarin) and Traditional Chinese is also the written language for many wider diaspora communities.
-Most of our demand for Traditional Chinese translation is for public sector material to support these communities, along with legal and commercial work for Hong Kong.
+Chinese communities unaffected directly by the Revolution – including Taiwan, Hong Kong and Macau – still however use Traditional Chinese, (often referred to as Mandarin) and Traditional Chinese is also the written language for many wider diaspora.
+We also handle extensive Traditional Chinese translation for the public sector to support these communities.

 The official written form in the PRC, as well as in Singapore and much of Malaysia, is Simplified Chinese.
-If you’re exporting to China, you need Simplified Chinese translation.
+If you’re exporting to China, you need Simplified Chinese, aka Mandarin, translation.

-The (main) difference between Simplified Chinese and Traditional Chinese is the characters used; as the name suggests, Simplified Chinese translation uses simpler characters (and fewer) than does Traditional Chinese.
-The two are NOT interchangeable – if you’re not sure which you need, just ask us!
+The (main) difference between Simplified Chinese and Traditional Chinese is the character set; as the name suggests, Simplified Chinese uses simpler (and fewer) than does Traditional Chinese.
+The two are NOT interchangeable – so if you’re not sure which you need, we’re happy to help!

 Our FAQ and Really Helpful Friendly Guide to Language Translation offer advice on sourcing translators and getting better translation.

 We provide Cantonese and Mandarin interpreting services for liaison, conference, court and medical interpreting UK-wide and beyond.
 However, Cantonese and Mandarin are not the only languages Chinese interpreting may require.
-Others include Wu, Min, and Yue and several more., including the “official” PRC spoken form of Mandarin called Putonghua.
-We offer Chinese interpreting in several of the main languages.
+Others include Wu, Min, Yue and several more, including the “official” PRC spoken form of Mandarin called Putonghua.
+We offer Chinese interpreting in several of these main languages.
 For more information, just call our friendly helpful team on Freefone 0800 783 4678 or e-mail our interpreter team.

-Our in-house expert Chinese typesetting services are available in Quark, InDesign, Illustrator and more and of course include full proofreading by our mother-tongue linguists.
+Our expert Chinese typesetting services are available in Quark, InDesign, Illustrator and more and of course include full proofreading by our mother-tongue linguists.
 In addition to the (critical!) correct choice of font (simplified Chinese or traditional Chinese), Chinese typesetting has several small but significant wrinkles which really do affect credibility of the product.

-As well as strict presentation rules, there are several other factors to consider – not least the inclusion of Western text such as tradenames.
-It’s worth noting that in most Chinese typesetting fonts Western characters are less than pretty, so professional Chinese typesetting will usually use compound fonts to combine the presentation features of the Chinese face and a Western font such as Helvetica.
-However, doing so can prevent the live typeset document from working correctly on another system unless that has been very careful set-up.
+As well as strict presentation rules, other factors to consider include the correct handling of Western text such as tradenames.
+It’s worth noting that in most Chinese typesetting fonts, Western characters are rather spindly and unattractive, so professional Chinese typesetting will often use compound fonts which combine the presentation features of the Chinese face and a Western font such as Helvetica.
+However, doing so can prevent the live typeset document from working correctly on other systems.

-Unfortunately, opening and re-saving Chinese typesetting on un-prepared systems will often “break” it.
-We’d always recommend we finalise it for you, delivering as press-ready fully proofread PDF.
+Unfortunately, opening and re-saving Chinese typesetting on incompatible systems will frequently break it, making the document unusable.
+We’d always recommend we finalise for you, delivering as press-ready PDF.

 There’s more info – including a downloadable guide on getting the best Chinese voiceover – on our voiceovers page.
 Remember that unusually among language voiceover providers, we’re primarily a translation company.
-That’s important because it means that unlike many commercial voiceover studios, our Chinese voiceover scripts are all mother-tongue professionally translated and 100% reviewed.
+That’s important because it means that unlike many commercial voiceover studios, our Chinese voiceover scripts are mother-tongue professionally translated and 100% reviewed.
 Our Chinese subtitling is also popular.

 TIP: watch script length – checking translated voiceover script length for “fit” is generally by wordcount.
-However, the glyph “alphabet” means Chinese really doesn’t work like that!
-While the translation looks far shorter than the English source, it often takes much longer to read, making experienced Chinese voiceover translation really important if your product isn’t to sound like Minnie Mouse!
+However, the glyph “alphabet” means Chinese doesn’t work like that!
+While the translation msy look far shorter than the English source, it can take much longer to read, making experienced Chinese voiceover translation really important if your product isn’t to sound like Minnie Mouse!